mehradmrt/nanoLambda_ros2_driver/README.md

 Before installing and using the nanoLambda_ros2_driver, ensure that you have ROS2 installed on your system.
 The driver is tested with ROS2 Foxy Fitzroy on a linux machine with Ubuntu 20.04, but should be compatible with other ROS2 releases such as ROS2 Humble.

-Make sure you add the following to your usb dev rules:
+Make sure the usb dev rules are updated.
+E.g.:

 `SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", ATTRS{serial}=="A5XK3RJT", KERNEL=="ttyUSB*", SYMLINK+="nanospec"`